-Barry Lawrence Ruderman Antique Maps Inc.

-7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com

-(858) 551-8500 blr@raremaps.com

-Nouvelle Carte Des Decouvertes Faites par Des Vaisseaux Russiens Aux Cotes Inconnues De L'Amerique Septentrionale Avec Les Pais Adiacents. . .
-1758

-Muller, a German cartographer working in St. Petersburg, to issue a map to correct Delisle's mistakes, as the official mapping from the Imperial Academy in St. Petersburg.
+Barry Lawrence Ruderman Antique Maps Inc. 7407 La Jolla Boulevard La Jolla, CA 92037 www.raremaps.com (858) 551-8500 blr@raremaps.com Nouvelle Carte Des Decouvertes Faites par Des Vaisseux Russiens Aux Cotes Inconnues De L'Amerique Septentrionale . . .
+A St. Petersbourg a l'Acadamie Imperiale des Sciences 1784 they were aware of his incorrect delineation of the Northwest Coast of America.
+Thus they encouraged Gerard Muller, a German cartographer working in St. Petersburg, to issue a map to correct Delisle's mistakes, as the official mapping from the Imperial Academy in St. Petersburg.
 Muller's map was first issued in 1754, then reissued in 1758, 1773, and again in 1784.
+The 1758 edition adds a route across the Mer D'Ochozk, but is otherwise largely unchanged from the 1754 edition.
 The 1773 and 1784 editions were significantly updated, especially to show the discoveries of a number of Russian explorations, beginning in 1764, which produced new information on the Aleutian Islands and the western coast of Alaska.
 The first edition of Muller's map shows a dotted line suggesting the coast of America extending well to the west.
-The Russian explorations of the 1760s would later determine that the coastline was further to the east, leading to significant revisions of the map..
+The Russian explorations of the 1760s would later determine that the coastline was further to the east, leading to significant revisions of the map.
 At the same time, the Russian explorer Ivan Synd, reported the existence of a number of fictitious islands in the middle of Bering's Strait, which were incorporated into the second edition of the map.

-Muller's map is noteworthy in its omission of Delisle's mythical "Sea of the West," although he does continue to hold out hope for a water route from the Pacific to the Atlantic via tentatively located "R. de l'Quest" connecting the northern California coast ultimately to Hudson's Bay.

-Streeter notes that Muller's map

-confirmed the existence of a body of water between Asia and America, the subject of much dispute during the previous two hundred years.
-It also showed the Kurile Islands correctly and suggested the outline of Alaska and the Aleutian chain.
+Muller's map is noteworthy in its omission of Delisle's mythical "Sea of the West," although he does continue to hold out hope for a water route from the Pacific Ocean to the Atlantic Ocean via tentatively located "R. de l'Quest", connecting the northern California coast ultimately to Hudson's Bay.
+Streeter notes that Muller's map confirmed the existence of a body of water between Asia and America, the subject of much dispute during the previous two hundred years.
+It also showed the Kurile Islands correctly, and suggested the outline of Alaska and the Aleutian chain.
 Though the Russian discoveries had been shown on the Delisle map . . .published in 1752, . . . this is the first map to give an approximate picture of what is now the Alaska peninsula. . . .
 A foundational map for collectors of the Northwest Coast of America and Northeast Coast of Asia.
+The first edition is of the utmost rarity.
+We were unable to locate any other examples of the first edition of the map on the market in the past 30 years.
+This is the first example of the 1784 edition we have ever handled.
 Detailed Condition:

-The map has been cleaned and archivally backed to support several minor folds splits and fold weakness.